What is Flat Tax?

 Flat Tax Rate

-Flat tax rates vary from country to country as well as year to year depending upon the income level and government in power.
-For instance, Russia has a flat tax rate of 13%, and this rate varies from country to country with some or no deductions available.
+Flat tax rates vary from country to country and year to year depending upon the income level and government in power.
+For instance, Russia has a flat tax rate of 13%, which varies from country to country, with some or no deductions available.

 Advantages